ReversalGM/static-job-listings/README.md

 ### What I learned

 Flexbox is used for layouts inside the card and the list of cards.
+Since the layout is responsive, media queries are only used to change the layout from mobile to desktop at the 700px breakpoint.
-CSS custom properties for colors that repeat throughout the design.
+CSS custom properties are used for colours that repeat throughout the design.
-Negative margins and relative positioning used to shift up the filter box.
+Negative margins and relative positioning are used to shift up the filter box.

 ```
 .filter__container {